syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio/template-studio.md

      ![ProjectDetails](images/rightsideprojectdetails.png)

-8. Click **Create** button.
+8. Click the **Create** button.
 The Syncfusion® Document SDK Blazor application has been created.
 The created Syncfusion® Document SDK Blazor app has the Syncfusion NuGet packages, styles, and the render code for the selected Syncfusion® Document SDK component.

      ![Readme](images/readme.png)

-9. The Syncfusion® Document SDK Blazor application configures with most recent Syncfusion® NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® Document SDK components.
+9. The Syncfusion® Document SDK Blazor application is configured with the most recent Syncfusion® NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion® Document SDK components.

 10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion® license key to your application since Syncfusion® introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio® release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion® license key to your application.
 Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio®.

 ## Authentication Configuration

-We need to register the created application in the Google API Console for Individual Accounts and in Azure Active Directory for the Microsoft Identity Platform.
-From the Google API Console registration, we can obtain the client ID for Individual Accounts.
-From the Azure Active Directory registration, we can obtain the tenant ID and application client ID for the Microsoft Identity Platform.
-We need to configure these ID values in the created applications; only then will the application run correctly with authentication support.
+You need to register the created application in the Google API Console for Individual Accounts and in Azure Active Directory for the Microsoft Identity Platform.
+From the Google API Console registration, you can obtain the client ID for Individual Accounts.
+From the Azure Active Directory registration, you can obtain the tenant ID and application client ID for the Microsoft Identity Platform.
+You need to configure these ID values in the created applications; only then will the application run correctly with authentication support.

 ### Individual Accounts Authentication

 #### Web Application and Progressive Web Application

-1. Go to below credentials page for the Google cloud platform API console.
+1. Go to the credentials page below for the Google Cloud Platform API console.

     <https://console.cloud.google.com/apis/credentials?project=aerobic-furnace-244104&pli=1>

-2. Click Create Credentials and OAuth Client Id.
+2. Click **Create Credentials** and select **OAuth Client ID**.

     ![Google API console credentials page](images/GoogelAPIConsoleCredentials.png)

     ![Google API Oauth client Id](images/OauthclientId.png)

-3. Select Application type as Web Application in client Id creation.
+3. Select the Application type as **Web Application** in the client ID creation.

     ![ApplicationType](images/ClientIdApplicationtype.png)

-4. Add your publish URL link as an Authorized URI and login URL as Redirected URI.
+4. Add your publish URL link as an Authorized URI and the login URL as a Redirect URI.

     ![RedirectedURI](images/RedirectedURI.png)

-5. Click save then OAuth client id will be created and copy that credential.
+5. Click **Create**.
+The OAuth client ID will be created; copy that credential.

     ![ClientIdCreation](images/ClientIdCreation.png)

-6. Add that Client Id, and RedirectUri in appsettings.json file of your application.
+6. Add the Client ID and RedirectUri in the appsettings.json file of your application.

     ![ClinetIdConfiguration](images/ClinetIdConfiguration.png)

-7. Change the build configuration bind as google from Local in program.cs file.
+7. Change the build configuration bind to google from Local in the Program.cs file.

     ![buildconfigurationbind](images/buildconfigurationbind.png)